Finite Population Identification and Design-Based Sensitivity Analysis: Empirical Applications

 We can obtain tighter bounds by adding assumptions about covariates, as in section \ref{sec:covariates}.
 Figure \ref{fig:BloomDesignBased2} also shows bounds on ATE that impose the predictive covariates restriction \ref{assump:approxCovariateLinearityALT} for $\lambda = 0$ (no covariate restrictions), $0.2$, and $0.4$, going from the darkest, outer-most bands to the lightest, inner-most bands.
-We stop at $\lambda = 0.4$ since larger values are generally falsified.
+We stop at $\lambda = 0.4$ since larger values are generally falsified (and hence lead to empty identified sets).
 Following the authors' analysis (table 2 in \citealt{BloomEtAl2020}), we only use a single covariate, baseline management score in 2008, which is essentially a lagged outcome, and specify a simple linear model $q(W_i) = (1,W_i)'$.
 For this choice, the predictive covariates assumption tightens the bounds somewhat, bringing the breakdown point up to about 45\%, compared to its unconstrained value of 20\%.
-The bounds could potentially be further tightened by using additional covariates (e.g., those in their table 1), or by making additional assumptions directly on the unobserved potential outcomes, as in section \ref{sec:boundedOutcomesVariations}.
+The bounds could potentially be further tightened by using additional covariates (e.g., those in their table 1), or by making additional assumptions about the unobserved potential outcomes, as in section \ref{sec:boundedOutcomesVariations}.